 replace the single-family housing with higher density residential development which is

 permitted by the existing multifamily zoning in this area.”

 “Ocean Beach Highlands extends east of Ocean Beach between Froude, Nimitz, Catalina and

 Point Loma Avenue.
 This neighborhood consists of single- and multifamily structures, many

 of which predate World War II.
 The streets are generally quite wide and there are a number

 of large trees scattered throughout the neighborhood.
 Since this area slopes westward to Ocean Beach, there is a strong visual association between this neighborhood and the Ocean Beach community.
 The Voltaire Street commercial district is included in this area and is characterized by a general lack of sign control and landscaping.
 Point Loma Highlands is located in the center of Peninsula, at the crest of the hill running north-south through the Peninsula.
 This single-family neighborhood is bounded by Catalina, Chatsworth and Nimitz.
 Generally, this area is well landscaped and maintained, with no particularly distinctive features.”

 *Quoted Initial paragraphs quoted above are provided by the Peninsula Community Plan.

 Originally the Naval Training Center, (NTC), Liberty Station represents a vibrant mix of retail, office space, art galleries and residential housing (condo, rowhome and detached).
-What was formerly home to dozens of specialized schools for Navy training, is now becoming a sought after destination for locals and for people from all over San Diego County.
-A building dedicated entirely to dance, numerous artist studios, a world-class craft brewery / restaurant, and countless eateries, stores and shopping all make for a highly walk-able and enjoyable community.
-For more details, take a peak at this San Diego tourism video:
+What was formerly home to dozens of specialized schools for Navy training, is now becoming a sought-after destination for locals and for people from all over San Diego County.
+A building dedicated entirely to dance, numerous artist studios, a world-class craft brewery / restaurant, and countless eateries, stores, and shopping all make for a highly walkable and enjoyable community.
+For more details, take a peek at this San Diego tourism video: